 I wanted to write this listicle for a long time and finally I decided that I will tell you about my top-ten semi-classical songs.
 Semi-classical is known as the mix of classical singing and commercial music, mostly by the music directors of the film city.

-There aren’t only ten, Bollywood has a long list of such songs.
-These ten which I am going to tell you are the top ten for me and they are not very old songs.
-You must have listened and enjoyed them and while reading this article, you would agree with me to an extent.
-I have tried to enlist only soft-slow-smooth songs, so if you try to listen any of these, use a headphone and close your eyes and let your mind free to feel the magic of music.
+There aren’t only ten, Bollywood has a repertoire of such songs.
+The ten songs which I am going to write about are the top ten for me and, of course, they are not very old.
+You must have listened and enjoyed them and while reading this listicle, you would agree with me to some extent that they are great.
+I have tried to enlist only soft-slow-smooth songs, so, if you try to listen any of these, use a headphone and close your eyes and let your mind free to feel the magic of music.

 It’s really hard for me to decide which song is the first and best, but I have to name at least one.
-All songs are great.
+All songs are great, however.

 The first song is-